-Course Entry Requirements:

-GCSE English Minimum of grade 4 in both English Literature and

-Language

-GCSE Maths Minimum of grade 6

-GCSE Triple Science Physics or Minimum of grade 6

-GCSE Combined Science Minimum of grade 6-6 with a strong score in the Physics
+Subject Recommendations: GCSE Mathematics Grade 6 GCSE Triple Science Physics or Grade 6 in Physics GCSE Combined Science Grades 6-6 with a strong score in the Physics papers

-papers

 Given the fundamental underpinning of Mathematics, you are very strongly advised to take A Level Mathematics alongside Physics.
 It is essential to have studied the higher tier at GCSE.
 Students in doubt about their capabilities to follow this course should talk to the Subject Leader for Physics.